 My name is Lisa, I am a follower of Christ, a wife, a momma, and an artist.

 God has generously blessed me with an aptitude for creative things.
 My background in the arts includes, drawing, painting, photography, silk painting, and fiber-related arts.
 I had the privilege of apprenticing under Jennifer Jacobson for her line of hand-painted silk scarves Jenna Wear while in my late teens.
-Her mentoring gave me a passion for color that is now played out on hand-painted yarns and fibers at my shop, CreativLEI Made.
+Her mentoring gave me a passion for color that became the catalyst for hand-painted yarns and fibers in my shop, CreativLEI Made.

 My faith and family are of highest importance to me and they are the things that shape who I am and what I share with all of you.
 Thank you so much for your interest in knowing more about us.